webXcerpt/openCPQ/_raw/src/blog-posts/2015-05-21-website-toolchain.md

 The Tool Chain for Building This Website
 ========================================

-Since the source code for openCPQ is hosted at Github, it was natural to use Github Pages for the openCPQ website.
+Since the source code for openCPQ is hosted at GitHub, it was natural to use GitHub Pages for the openCPQ website.
 And of course we want some preprocessing for our pages: Convert Markdown to HTML, add a navigation bar, and so on.
-Github provides Jekyll-based preprocessing for these tasks.
-The nice thing is that you just commit the "raw" files (+ Jekyll configuration and templates) and Github Pages will run Jekyll automatically.
+GitHub provides Jekyll-based preprocessing for these tasks.
+The nice thing is that you just commit the "raw" files (+ Jekyll configuration and templates) and GitHub Pages will run Jekyll automatically.

 But there were two problems:
 - Occasionally we want some custom processing which Jekyll does not provide out of the box.
-And of course Github cannot allow us to tweak their Jekyll setup much because that would be a major security risk.
+And of course GitHub cannot allow us to tweak their Jekyll setup much because that would be a major security risk.
 - We want to check the results before committing pages.
 So we have to be able to run Jekyll ourselves.
 And that requires us to install (and